Sandstedt/plinket/README.md

 * `gem install bundler jekyll`
 * `bundle exec jekyll serve` OR `npm run start`

 To deploy the project.
 Just push it up to the master branch on GitHub.
+And hopefully it should deploy fine.